CodeoMascot/mkdocs_test/readme.md

 - `mkdocks.yml`
   - `site_name` and `site_url` are bare minimum to specify.
   - new docs are auto picked and added to navs.
-If you specify pages in nav, you will have to do for all the pages you add, any new ones too.
+If you specify pages in nav, you will have to do for all the pages you add, any new ones too..

 - Deployment
   - `mkdocs gh-deploy` to deploy to github